a-pohlman/C-ARQ-Protocol/README.md

 | Charge Rate       | charge/s | α       |
 | Trojan Time Delay | ms        | t<sub> o</sub>|

+> [!IMPORTANT]
-_IMPORTANT: During testing, there was no real trojan virus used!
-Instead it was opted to simply simulate it's time delay such that it acted like a trojan virus_
+> During testing, there was no real trojan virus used!
+Instead it was opted to simply simulate it's time delay such that it acted like a trojan virus

-_NOTE: It should be stated that Pr(Success) is a simulated value in the code that only simulates whether a packet will fail at the base station.
+> _NOTE: It should be stated that Pr(Success) is a simulated value in the code that only simulates whether a packet will fail at the base station.
 The nodes themselves are implicitly set to be always successful in recieving messages from the base station_

 Test Constants
 | Constants        | Unit     | Symbol  | Values    |